Andre-4-ever/auto-clicker-and-Input/README.md

-This project is a Work in progress
+This project is a work in progress

 planned feature:
 keybind to stop the autoclicker